RHoK-Berlin/web/pages/pages-root-folder/index.md

 layout: frontpage

 widget1:
-  title: "You'd love see your projected hosted at RHoK?"
+  title: "You'd love see your project hosted at RHoK?"
   url: "/submit"
   text: "Get in touch we're always searching for new challenges to RHoK!"